jchiang87/cp_pipe_processing/README.md

 ```

 ### Running a pipeline
-One can either use srun or sbatch to allocate resources on a shared node, in which case, the desired number of cpus per task should be set.
-Alternatively, one request a node exclusively with the `--exclusive` option (and omitting `--cpus-per-task`).
+One can either use `srun` or `sbatch` to allocate resources on a shared node, in which case, the desired number of cpus per task should be set.
+Alternatively, one can request a node exclusively with the `--exclusive` option (and omitting `--cpus-per-task`).
 Here we ask for 32 cpus (with 4G of memory per cpu, by default) on a shared node:
 ```
 $ srun --pty --cpus-per-task=32 bash
 ```
 The default time limit for an allocation is currently 10 hours.
-Once the allocation is granted, source the above `setup.sh` file to setup the Rubin code, etc..
+Once the allocation is granted, source the above example setup script to set up the Rubin code, etc..

 Running a pipeline under `bps` is then as simple as
 ```